ETM2097/Advent-of-Code-2025/AoC11/README.md

 Today's challenge involves analyzing a directed acyclic graph (DAG) to count paths between nodes under specific conditions.
 The problem is solved using Depth-First Search (DFS) with memoization for efficiency.

-This follows a similar approach to Day 7, but here we implemented a more advanced graph structure and improved our custom hash map.
+This follows a similar approach to the alternative method that we developed on Day 7, but here we implemented a way more advanced graph structure and improved our custom hash map.

 The description of each part of the implementation is in the corresponding folders.